rchain/rchain/rspace/src/main/tut/Tutorial.md

 However, the library was designed to be used in a context where continuations take produced data as their input.

 For our purposes we will design a continuation type as a Scala class which implements `Function1`, so that it can be easily called like a function.

+Our continuation will be a simple one which prints the entries it is given.

 ```scala
 class Printer extends ((List[Entry]) => Unit) with Serializable {